-Learning Objective Participants understand the basic points of the project cycle that will be used for the training, and how it applies to their work.
-Key Messages Regardless of your organization's mandate, a project cycle is a universal and practical approach to understanding the processes within which gender equality and feminist approaches can be integrated.
-The journey through this training will be hands-on and practical, requiring everyone's active participation.
-Facilitator's Notes Refer to the "tech guide" for detailed instructions on how to use MURAL Duration 25 minutes Activities Introduction (5 minutes) Activity 1: Gender in the Project Cycle (15 minutes) Wrap-up (5 minutes) Resources Participant Resource PackagePowerPoint Technology PowerPoint presentation Zoom MURAL
+Participants understand the basic points of the project cycle that will be used for the training, and how it applies to their work.

+- Regardless of your organization's mandate, a project cycle is a universal and practical approach to understanding the processes within which gender equality and feminist approaches can be integrated. - The journey through this training will be hands-on and practical, requiring everyone's active participation.

+- Introduction (5 minutes)

+- Gender in the Project Cycle (15 minutes)

+- Wrap-up (5 minutes)